hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/029_appendix.md

 with sixty-four Matras, then the Prana should be thrown out with sixteen, and the body next filled with sixteen Matras.

-"By Pranayama impurities of the body are thrown out; by Dhâranâ the impurities of the mind; by Pratyâhâra impurities of attachment; and by Samadhi is taken off everything that hides the lordship of the Soul."
+"By Pranayama impurities of the body are thrown out; by Dhāranā the impurities of the mind; by Pratyāhāra impurities of attachment; and by Samadhi is taken off everything that hides the lordship of the Soul."

-*Sânkhya*
+*Sānkhya*

 BOOK III